Pricing changes are coming in January. Contact our Sales team to secure the current price for your desired license.

 }

-Then, after the attributes were added, the following CSS selector can be written:
+After the highlight class was added, the following CSS selector can be written:

 .highlight {